A

 Mother Night: James Weldon Johnson

-Mother says, ‘Be in no hurry ("To Marry or not to Marry?"): Ella Wheeler Wilcox
+Mother says, ‘Be in no hurry ("To Marry or Not to Marry"): Ella Wheeler Wilcox

 A motorist once said to me ("Days of Pie and Coffee"): James Tate